Oflameo/pittmesh_dns/setup.md

     systemctl start bind9

-After the DNS server is provisioned it will update itself every hour on the 55 minuite by executing `pmd-update.yml` with ansible via cron by pulling down the target git repository, writing `template/bind/db.pittmesh.j2` to `/etc/bind/db.pittmesh` and passing it through a jinja2 filter and reloading the bind9 DNS service.
+After the DNS server is provisioned it will update itself every hour on the 55 minute by executing `pmd-update.yml` with ansible via cron by pulling down the target git repository, writing `template/bind/db.pittmesh.j2` to `/etc/bind/db.pittmesh` and passing it through a jinja2 filter and reloading the bind9 DNS service.
 The jinja template is used to generate the serial